Scissorunner/GitLocal/README.md

 git checkout -b new-branch-name // creates a new branch and copies data from main branch to new branch
-git checkout main // moves to main branch git checkout new-branch-name // moves to new branch that was created
+git checkout main // moves to main branch git checkout new-branch-name // moves to new branch that was created git merge master // will merge master branch into new branch when current branch is new branch